 MQM-P's Siddiqui downplays resignation announcement, says party will remain govt's ally

-MQM-P leader Khalid Maqbool Siddiqui said on Monday that there was "nothing sensational" in his press conference where he announced his surprise resignation as federal minister for information technology.
+MQM-P leader Khalid Maqbool Siddiqui said on Monday that there was "nothing sensational" in his press conference from a day ago, when he announced his surprise resignation as federal minister for information technology.

-He reiterated that his party would remain an ally of the Pakistan Tehreek-i-Insaf (PTI) government.
+Speaking to the press after meeting a delegation of the ruling Pakistan Tehreek-i-Insaf (PTI) in Karachi, Siddiqui reiterated that his party would remain an ally of the government.

+"There was nothing sensational in yesterday's press conference," Siddiqui said.
+"We promised to support the government with our numbers and we will continue to do that.

+"All we said was that to stay in the federal cabinet seems futile now [...]
+We remember all the promises we made and we have already fulfilled them."

+"We need to give the residents of Karachi the rights that they have been denied for decades, sadly [...] and this is our mutual struggle," Umar added.

+Umar said multiple development projects had been initiated in Karachi and revealed that Prime Minister Imran Khan would arrive in the city early next month to inaugurate a few projects.

-Both Umar and Siddiqui told reporters that the meeting was pre-planned, rubbishing rumours that the Centre was holding negotiations with the MQM-P.
+Both Umar and Siddiqui told reporters that today's meeting was pre-planned, rubbishing rumours that the latter was retrieving his resignation.

-Siddiqui was speaking to the press after meeting a delegation of the ruling party led by Planning Minister Asad Umar in Karachi.

-The PTI delegation arrived at the party's temporary headquarters in Bahadurabad.
+Earlier, a PTI delegation led by Asad Umar arrived at MQM-P's temporary headquarters in Bahadurabad.
 Leader of the Opposition in the Sindh Assembly Firdous Shamim Naqvi and MPA Khurram Sher Zaman were also part of the government delegation.

 MQM-P delegation included convener Siddiqui, Amir Khan, Kanwar Naveed Jamil, Khawaja Izharul Hassan and Aminul Haque.

-The meeting was held a day after Siddiqui announced he was resigning from his post as minister for information technology because the ruling party "did not fulfil its promises".
+The meeting came a day after Siddiqui announced he was resigning from his post as minister for information technology because the ruling party "did not fulfil its promises".
 But Siddiqui insisted his party would continue to support the Prime Minister Imran Khan-led government.

 MQM-P also clarified that its senator, Farogh Nasim, who is the federal minister for law, will continue to be part of the cabinet.
 The party did, however, claim that the government had not consulted it before giving Nasim the portfolio of law.
 Siddiqui went on to say that his party was promised one more ministry but despite repeated assurances, the PTI-led government did not fulfil its promise.